 ENV 3420 / 4 credits / Alternate years (Winter, in Costa Rica)

 A field-based course in Costa Rica, surveying the diversity of tropical ecosystems and the challenges of balancing development and conservation.
 Students visit rainforest, dry forest, cloud forest, marsh, paramo, and agroecosystems, including coffee and banana plantations.
 The history and current state of conservation in the country are addressed in discussions with Costa Rican park guards, farmers, and foresters.
 Limited to sophomores, juniors, and seniors with a GPA above 2.5.
 Must be in good enough physical condition to hike 1–2 hours with a backpack.

 Prerequisite: ENV 1500 or BIO 1560 or permission of instructor

 ENV 3640 / 5 credits / Special topic (offered irregularly)

 The lecture establishes relationships between changes in terrestrial landscapes and changes in the chemical, physical, and biological characteristics of associated freshwater systems.
 Lab work provides technical proficiency in standard methods for assessing the sources and impacts of pollution in freshwater environments.
 Throughout the semester, land-use decisions are discussed within the context of public policy.

 Prerequisite: Junior standing and either ENV 1500, ENV 3720, or CHE 1560

-Principles associated with the development and management of natural resources, including fossil fuels.
+Principles associated with the development and management of natural resources, including forests, grasslands, streams, and fisheries.
 Topics include sustainability, environmental and social implications of exploiting the natural environment, and renewable resources.

 Prerequisite: ENV 1500 or permission of instructor